Rise of the Planet of the Apes | 2011

 Apes appear at the junction of Hornby Street and West Hastings Street, climbing up the classical frontage of the 400 block, and massing on the roof with improvised spears.
 They stream down the front of the YWCA at 535 Hornby Street (which is disguised as ‘1535 Battery Street’).

 The Golden Gate Bridge is of course glimpsed in long-shot, but a huge section of it was reconstructed in Vancouver to accommodate the action sequences.
-The climatic showdown was filmed, using giant greenscreens, mainly at Kent Hangar Field at Kent Avenue and Boundary Road, south of downtown, which has also hosted filming for Mission Impossible: Ghost Protocol and the upcoming Elysium.
+The climatic showdown was filmed, using giant greenscreens, mainly at Kent Hangar Field at Kent Avenue and Boundary Road, south of downtown, which has also hosted filming for Mission Impossible: Ghost Protocol and Elysium.

 After a downbeat ending (in which Rodman was killed) tested badly in previews, the more upbeat end was reshot in that old standby, Griffith Park in Los Angeles.